 Responsible Whale Watching

 The west coast of Canada is one of the best places for whale watching on the planet.
 Canada’s laws and regulations help ensure our whales and marine mammals can still be enjoyed, but at a safe distance.

 Transport Canada works closely with whale watching companies to ensure the conservation of marine life, while still giving guests an excellent experience.

 We are dedicated to education, conservation, and responsible wildlife viewing, and our priority is the safety of our passengers, crew, and resident marine wildlife.

 We are required to keep a minimum distance of 100 metres from most marine mammals.

-The agreement between the Government of Canada and Big Animal Encounters means that we are allowed to view both Transient (Biggs) as well as Northern Resident Killer Whales at a safe distance of 200 metres, opposed to the standard vessel approach distance of 400 metres.
+We are authorized by the Government of Canada and to view both Transient (Bigg’s) Killer Whales and Northern Resident Killer Whales at a safe distance of 200 metres, opposed to the standard vessel approach distance of 400 metres.

 The BC Cetacean Sightings Network is a research and conservation program of Ocean Wise’s Marine Mammal Research Program, in collaboration with Fisheries and Oceans Canada.
 Their goal is to increase public awareness of British Columbia’s cetaceans (whales, dolphins, and porpoises) and sea turtles and the threats to their survival.

 We report sightings to their WhaleReport Alert System, which alerts shipmasters and pilots of cetacean occurrence in their vicinity.
 This awareness better enables vessels to undertake adaptive mitigation measures, such as slowing down or altering course in the presence of cetaceans, to reduce the risk of collision and disturbance.